dieter-wilhelm/apdl-mode/info/apdl-config.md

 "PATH/apdl-config.el")' from your init file.

-<a id="orgb2bc4d7"></a>
+<a id="orgb94edff"></a>

 # Important Prerequisite

-For using Ansys processes, like getting license informations, the Ansys Installation path with version information is necessary.
+For using Ansys processes, like getting license information, the Ansys Installation path with version information is necessary.
-APDL-Mode is looking in different places and is using environment variables to detect your Asys installation but if you have a non default installation it might not be able to find it.
+APDL-Mode is looking in different places and is using environment variables to detect your Ansys installation but if you have a non default installation it might not be able to find it.
 In that case please configure your installation path up to and including the Ansys versioning number.